ar1valdi/Studies/OOP/Laboratory 3 - Basics of Java/README.md

 * Class for translating point
 * Class for scaling point
 * Class for rotating point
-* Method in singleton class for calculating distance between points
-* Singleton class that determinates properties of coordinate system
+* Class for stacking transformations